Today's Water Conditions

 - What other kinds of data are needed?
 There are several kinds of data that would compliment this work and for which we seek collaborators.
 These include offshore water-level and wave-height data, wind speed and direction, inland water salinity, post-storm ecological assessments, and geological evaluations of beach and landform behavior, and engineering evaluations.

 - Who are your collaborators?
-We are collaborating with the NOAA, National Weather Service (NWS) and National Hurricane Center (NHC) and the U.S. Army Engineer Research and Development Center (ERDC).
+We are collaborating with the NOAA, National Weather Service (NWS) and National Hurricane Center (NHC), the U.S. Army Engineer Research and Development Center (ERDC), the Federal Emergency Management Agency (FEMA).

 - How can I obtain storm-tide data?
 Storm-tide data are available for Hurricanes Rita, Wilma and Ike through USGS Data Series.